domoticz/domoticz/dzVents/documentation/README.md

  - Added compare(time) method to Time object to calculate the difference between them.
 Returns a table.
 See documentation.
  - Added round() method to Domoticz object.
  - You can now put your own non-dzVents modules in your scripts folder or write them with the Domoticz GUI editor.
+ - Added humidityStatusValue for humidity devices.
+This value matches with the values used for setting the humidy status.

 [2.2.0]